Visiblink/FingerFeed/README.md

 Make the script executable and run it.

-For the navigation commands, type: man less
+The script uses less to read the entries, so you can find the navigation commands by checking the man page for less.